 On a day-to-day basis, as a software engineer, I spend a lot of time doing non-technical tasks.
-This is of course the nature of the career; you’re not only going to be interfacing with computers.
+This is the nature of the career; you're not only going to be interfacing with computers.

 Deprecating old browsers